mon-gmx/shortlinks/README.md

 ## Examples:

 ### To create a new shortlink:
-  You can have as many short links to the same URL as you want, there's no validation right now `curl -X POST http://localhost:8080/shorts -H "Content-Type: application/json" -d '{"handle": "goog", "url": "http://www.google.com"}'`
+  You can have as many short links to the same URL as you want, there's no validation right now:
+  `curl -X POST http://localhost:8080/shorts -H "Content-Type: application/json" -d '{"handle": "goog", "url": "http://www.google.com"}'`

-  You can use the `/updates` endpoints to load a form so this can be a simpler thing to do
+  As an alternative, you can use the `/updates` endpoints to load a form in your browser, so you have a simple UI to add new entries.

 ### To be redirected:
   `curl -L http://localhost:8080/goog`